-OOPs is one of the main concepts in the programming world, therefore, every interview that you attend requires knowledge of OOPs.
-This article compiles the most frequently asked OOPs Interview Questions for freshers.
+Object-Oriented Programming is one of the main concepts in the programming world, therefore, every interview that you attend requires knowledge of OOPs.
+This article compiles the most frequently asked OOPs Interview Questions for freshers which will help you ace your interviews.
 So go ahead and get prepared.

 |Object-Oriented Programming||Structural Programming|

 |Object-Oriented Programming is a type of programming which is based on objects rather than just functions and procedures||Provides logical structure to a program where programs are divided functions|